cilwerner/ms-identity-docs-code-dotnet/5-migration/2-setup-entra-connect/README.md

 ### Prerequisites

 - An on-premise Active Directory environment
-- An Microsoft Entra (Microsoft Entra) tenant.
-For more information on how to get an Microsoft Entra tenant, see [How to get an Microsoft Entra tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
+- A Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
 - A tenant admin account in Microsoft Entra ID

-The [Microsoft Entra Connect tool](https://www.microsoft.com/download/details.aspx?id=47594) will guide you through the initial steps on how to synchronize an AD FS environment with an Microsoft Entra tenant.
+The [Microsoft Entra Connect tool](https://www.microsoft.com/download/details.aspx?id=47594) will guide you through the initial steps on how to synchronize an AD FS environment with a Microsoft Entra tenant.

 ## Before you install Microsoft Entra Connect